-When connected to an SV-ADSB-470 module, SkyView can display NEXRAD weather and Temporary flight Restriction (TFR) information visually on the SkyView map page.
+When connected to an SV-ADSB-470/472 module, SkyView can display NEXRAD weather and Temporary flight Restriction (TFR) information visually on the SkyView map page.
 Additionally, textual METAR and TAF weather reports are available for airports that report such information.

-The SV-ADSB-470 receives traffic and weather via the 978 MHz UAT ADS-B frequencies, which are only utilized by the FAA's ADS-B system.
+The SV-ADSB-470/472 receives traffic and weather via the 978 MHz UAT ADS-B frequencies, which are only utilized by the FAA's ADS-B system.
 Therefore, traffic and weather are only available in the US (and other places the FAA may have ADS-B ground stations, including Guam, Puerto Rico, and the US Virgin Islands).
-The SV-ADSB-470 will not work outside these areas.
+The SV-ADSB-470/472 will not work outside these areas, with the exception that the SV-ADSB-472 can receive air-to-air 1090 MHz ADS-B Out equipped aircraft wherever they might be encountered.